Does 1 Corinthians 8:4–6 deny or affirm the existence of other gods?

 By the same token, verse 4 does not say an idol has “no existence” as the ESV would have it; it says an idol is “nothing in the world.”
 Whether or not Paul is quoting the Corinthians here (he certainly may be), it cannot be that an idol has no existence, since that is a contradiction in terms; but neither can it be that the deity it represents has no existence, since otherwise Paul contradicts himself in chapter 10:

-Therefore, what am I saying?
-That food sacrificed to idols is anything, or that an idol is anything?
-No, but that the things which they sacrifice, they sacrifice to demons and not to God, and I do not want you to become sharers with demons.
-1 Corinthians 10:19–20
+What do I imply then?
+That food offered to idols is anything, or that an idol is anything?
+20 No, I imply that what pagans sacrifice they offer to demons and not to God.
+I do not want you to be participants with demons.
+1 Corinthians 10:19–20, ESV

 Paul here echoes his language from chapter 8, affirming that idols are indeed nothing—not because the powers they represent are nonexistent, but rather presumably because: